VJftw/vjpatel.me/vjpatel/content/projects/invoke-tools.md

 +++
 date = "2016-10-13T21:38:34+01:00"
 title = "Invoke Tools"
-dev_status = "in-progress"
+dev_status = "abandoned"
 trello_board_id = "cXzsT7lZ"
-short_description = "A PyPi package for use with Docker containers and Python's Invoke task runner"
+short_description = "A PyPi package for use with Docker containers and Python's Invoke task runner.
+Abandoned in favour of Make + Docker."
 +++

 Dockerising large agile projects can become quite tedious when it comes to naming images and using task runners like Python's Invoke or Ruby's Rake.